gfranko/jqfactory/README.md

 **_create()** - Function

 _Description:_
 - The first method called when your jQuery plugin is initialized.
 Acts as your plugin constructor function.
+Supports deferred/promise objects.

+**_init(arguments)** - Function

+_Description:_
+- The method called when your jQuery plugin is re-initialized.
+All user arguments are passed.

 **_render()** - Function

 _Description:_
 - Called after the `_create()` method.
 Meant to be where all of your plugin dom manipulation initialization happens.
+Supports deferred/promise objects.

 **_events** - Object